kvanbortel/swen-261-team-project/docs/DesignDoc.md

 A Helper adds, removes, and checks out needs from their basket.
 An Admin adds, edits, and deletes needs from the cupboard.
 **Enhancements**
-A Helper appears on the leaderboard.
+A Helper appears on the leaderboard (with a profile picture).
-A Helper fills out the profile information form.
+A Helper fills out the profile information form on their profile page.
-A Manager sees an overview from the profile information forms.
+A Manager sees the admin dashboard with a summary of important info from the profile information forms.

 ## Architecture and Design